 How do you know that reading book series works?

 That professor that we talked about earlier, Steven Krashen, published an article many years ago in the Journal of Reading.
 I found this article recently and I was so excited when I read it!
-It’s about real English students just like you who improved ALL their English skills by reading a book series called Sweet Valley Kids.
+It’s about English students like you who improved ALL their English skills by reading a children’s book series called Sweet Valley Kids.
 (These books are no longer in print, but I recommend others below).

 Here’s what happened: There were four women living in the U.S. and learning English as a second language.
 They were asked to participate in a reading program.
 Their teacher gave them books to read from a series called Sweet Valley Kids.